 Corporate Rules Applied to Limited liability Companies

 The reader may note that the foregoing statute refers specifically to corporations.
-What about LLC's?
-Sec.
-101.002 provides the answer.
-It imports "piercing the veil" provisions set forth in Sec.
-21.223 (above) even though this section derives from a part of the BOC that is applicable to corporations.
-In other words, the same standards apply to both corporations and LLC's even though applicable provisions of the statute may refer to a "corporation" rather than an LLC and to "shareholders" rather than "members."
-LLC members can expect to receive the same treatment as shareholders of a corporation – no more, no less.
+What about LLCs?
+Business Organizations section 101.002 provides the answer by importing the piercing provisions of section 21.223 into the realm of LLCs.
+In other words, the same standards apply to both corporations and LLCs even though provisions of the statute may refer to a corporation rather than an LLC and to shareholders rather than members.
+Accordingly, LLC members can expect to receive the same treatment as shareholders of a corporation, no more, no less.
 See Penhollow Custom Homes, LLC v.
 Kim, 320 S.W.3d 366 (Tex.
 App.–El Paso 2010, no pet.).

 - whether the entities shared a common business name, common offices, common employees, or centralized accounting;

-- whether one entity paid the wages of the other entity´s employees;
+- whether one entity paid the wages of the other entity’s employees;

-- whether one entity´s employees rendered services on behalf of the other entity;
+- whether one entity’s employees rendered services on behalf of the other entity;

 - whether one entity made undocumented transfers of funds to the other entity; and